CODARcode/PerformanceVisualization/README.md

 ```

 # Interface Description
-There are five visualization components:
+There are five visualization components: *overview*, *trace view*, *node view*, *profile view* and *anomaly view*.
+We use a composition of LAMMPS and NWCHEM examples to illustrate their functionalities.

 * **Overview** shows the summary of the whole workflow execution.
 The trace events indicating the start and end time of each function call is shown in a timeline.
 The intensity shows the depth of the call path.
 We also visualized the message counts (sent or received) in a separate histogram view along the timeline.
 For the interaction, it allows the user to select a time range of interest and see more details in the detailed view panel.
 In this example, we visualized a parallel workflow running on 69 nodes/threads.
 Flow diagrams indicate the file transfers among nodes.